Laukik-11/Laukik-11/README.md

 <h1 align="center">Hi 👋, I'm Laukik Verma</h1>

 - 🔭 I'm a Sophomore Computer Science and Engineering Undergrad from the Indian Institute of Information Technology, Sri City.
-- 🌱 I’m currently learning Web development.
+- 🌱 I’m currently into Web development.
 - 🤔 I’m looking for help with my college curriculum understanding.

 ### ⚡ Connect with me